denten-books/plain-text/1-chapter.md

 symbolic representation in terms of desired effects, that is, ultimately a type of a remote control mechanism.
 And finally, Wittgestein imagines a mediating layer that holds the rules for translation between state and symbol.
-All of these features, along with a penchant for ambigusous thought experiment, pass directly from Wittgestein's to Turing.
-Turing, in effect, attepts to clean up after his teacher's profusion of broken interpreting machines.
-Instead, he gives us one thought experiment, which encomposses all possible center and edge cases.
+All of these features, along with a penchant for ambigusous thought experimentation, pass directly from Wittgestein's to Turing.
+Turing, in effect, attepts to clean up after his teacher's profusion of broken interpretation machines.
+Instead, he gives us one thought experiment, encompossing all possible center and edge cases.
 In addition, Turing describes the minimal physical requirements needed to actually build such a contraption.

-## 1.5 Material Context
+## 1.3 Mechanism

 So far, we have confronted the literary device as an idea: imagined first as in the methodological contexts of formalist literary analysis and then as a